2313595986/SmileCode/README.md

 Implementation of the paper:

-**" Towards multi-modality fusion and prototype-based feature refinement for clinically significant prostate cancer classification in transrectal ultrasound（MICCAI2024）"**
+**" Towards multi-modality fusion and prototype-based feature refinement for clinically significant prostate cancer classification in transrectal ultrasound "**
 Accepted at *MICCAI 2024*

 ## 📄 Paper